Easy Weekend Projects to Increase the Value of Your Home

 Ditch the Clutter

-Less is truly more when it comes to decorating your home.
-"You want buyers to see the bones of the home, which is hard to do when you have personal items scattered all over the place," says Baldwin.
-"The main goal is to let the potential buyer see themselves in the home."
-Consider removing pictures, paintings, and small trinkets, like the jewelry box your child made you for Mother's Day, before putting your home on the market.
-You really want to give place a hotel and model home type feel.
-Here's expert advice on how to kiss clutter goodbye and how to start de-cluttering room by room.
+Less is truly more when showing your home.
+“You want buyers to see the bones of the home, which is hard to do when you have personal items scattered all over the place,” says Baldwin.
+“The main goal is to let the potential buyer see themselves in the home.”

 Change Your Hardware